-Despite giving the fashion world more than a century of service, dress pants remain very much misunderstood and are almost entirely absent in the wardrobes of young fashion enthusiasts.
+Despite giving the fashion world more than a century of service, dress pants remain very much misunderstood and are almost entirely absent in the wardrobes of many young fashion enthusiasts.

 These days, young men will wear jeans, chinos, flower shorts, and meggins (which are exactly what they sound like) but refuse to even entertain the idea of incorporating a pair of dress pants into their wear outside of college balls, dinner parties, and other formal events.

 Dress pants first entered mainstream men's fashion when suits became widespread in the first half of the 1800s.
 During this period, they were worn exclusively as part of a suit and were considered out of place and rather lower class when worn without a jacket and tie to compliment them.
-These days, dress pants are still very much a staple of the three-piece suit, but they have also been integrated into casual wear to the point that it is perfectly acceptable to wear a pair with a short-sleeved shirt.
+These days, dress pants are still very much a staple of the three-piece suit, but they have also been integrated into casual wear to the point that it's perfectly acceptable to wear a pair with a short-sleeved shirt.

 So, let’s say you have decided to purchase a pair of dress pants, what brand is most deserving of your money?
 Anybody who knows anything about dress pants will advise you against going with a pair from a budget manufacturer.
 We understand that’s probably not want you want to hear considering dress pants can be pretty expensive, but dress pants that are produced and bought on the cheap are almost always ill-fitting and frustratingly delicate.

 Instead, you should expand your budget by $20 or $30 and purchase your dress pants from a reputable label with a history of excellence.
 Among the most popular manufacturers of dress pants are Michael Kors, BOSS, and Calvin Klein, but there are literally dozens of brands for you to choose from whether you do your shopping online or in-store.